VictorJThomas/marketplace/README.md

-# Getting Started with Create React App
+# Marketplace App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React + TypeScript + MUI project made with practice purposes

 ## Available Scripts